110 Pocketfilm: Der komplette Guide — Schneiden, Laden, Entwickeln, Scannen

 4. Availability — The Pentax Auto 110 is relatively common on the used market

-Budget tip: Canon 110ED — For €50–150 you get a surprisingly good camera with aperture priority (f/2.8–f/16) and rangefinder focusing from 0.6m.
+Budget tip: Canon 110ED — For €50–150 you get a surprisingly good camera with three exposure settings (sun/clouds/indoors) and rangefinder focusing from 0.6m.

-David Hancock — Pentax Auto 110 Camera Review with sample photos
+David Hancock — Pentax Auto 110 Camera Review with Sample Photos

 Attention: Important: Compatibility with self-loaded film